stanislav-web/OpenDoor/docs/Sniffers.md

 Sniff Tools
 ===========
 Allows you to apply different filters depending on the server response.
-Also, you can support the project and add own filters to repository.
+Also, you can support the project and add own filters to the repository.
 Pull requests always open for you.

 **NOTICE**: All these filters work with GET request method by default.